 - prescription-strength ibuprofen and naproxen

-Tramadol (Ultram) is a prescription analgesic.
-For some, tramadol may cause fewer side effects than NSAIDs.
+Tramadol (Ultram) is a prescription painkiller.
+It may cause fewer side effects than NSAIDs.
+While tramadol is not exactly a narcotic, it still has significant potential for abuse like narcotics.

 Strong painkillers can provide relief from severe pain.
 These include: